materialsproject/fireworks/docs/installation_tutorial.rst

     rocket_run.py

-The Rocket grabs an available FireWork from the central server and runs it.
+The Rocket grabs an available FireWork from the FireServer and runs it.

 3. Verify that the desired script ran::